Joshua earned an MBA from USF and he writes mostly about software and technology.

 Be More Effective at Google Searches

-You’ve probably been wondering all through school how to filter your searches to decrease your research time.
-I’ve completed a lot of internet research in my day, but when I learned the trick that I explain shortly the time I spend searching through my Google results was decreased significantly.
+You’ve probably been wondering all through school how to filter your searches to decrease research time.
+I’ve completed a lot of internet research in my day with this easy-to-use trick.
+I've narrowed down search results more efficiently with Google search lingo and you will too.

 TLDs for Academic Research